How to Access and Afford Mental Health Treatment During the Coronavirus

 Cynthia L. Reynolds is a licensed clinical social worker and licensed clinical addictions counselor in her home town of Indianapolis.
 She earned her Bachelor of Science in psychology from Valparaiso University and attended Loyola University Chicago to achieve her Master of Social Work.
 Cynthia lived in Chicago for 14 years, where she was an active volunteer with the American Red Cross Disaster Mental Health team and participated in city-wide disaster response planning.
 Since returning to Indy, she opened her practice and focuses on trauma recovery and mood disorders.
 She is also employed with Eskenazi Health in the Sandra Eskenazi Center for Brain Care Innovation, providing care to patients and caregivers affected by dementia and memory loss.

-Q: Many people are feel anxious and sad.
+Q: Many people are feeling anxious and sad.
 Are you seeing that clinically as well?

 A: Anxiety can be a fuel … It can help us get things done.
 Sometimes, anxiety distracts us from the underlying feeling, which for many folks is grief.
 (It’s) important to allow people to acknowledge and articulate grief of normalcy, grief of losing a connection, grief of losing people.
 Anxiety is definitely built into just not knowing how long this is going to end.